 The main attraction of the Battle Buds is the detachable boom microphone.
 As we’ve said, no other microphone found on earbuds, especially close to the $30 price range, can come close to it.

-But this isn’t to say that it’s perfect; we don’t want to oversell it.
+But this isn’t to say it’s perfect; we don’t want to oversell it.
 It fares about as well as any microphone found on a $30 headset (or maybe even worse).

 With Discord – or really any other platform that does some post-processing for echo cancellation – it works great!
 But Xbox Live lacks this feature.
 Consequently, using the Battle Buds with Xbox Live results in a downright miserable experience for your friends and teammates that will more likely than not get you muted.